Legacy-Edition-Minigames/Minigames/README.md

 ### Installation

+* You need the Java to be installed before you can proceed, you can find it at [Java.com](https://www.java.com/download/manual.jsp)

 * You must get the server jar yourself, you can find it in the minecraft launcher or at [Minecraft.net](https://www.minecraft.net/en-us/download/server)

 * Once you have the server jar, put it inside this folder and name it server.jar

 ### Running

-* For Windows users, open start.bat
+* For Windows users, open windows.bat

+* For MacOS users, run macos.sh.
+You might need to run chmod a+x macos.sh before you have permission to run it.

-* For Linux or Mac users, run start.sh.
-You might need to run chmod +x start.sh before you have permission to run it.
+* For Linux users, run linux.sh.
+You might need to run chmod +x linux.sh before you have permission to run it.

 * Once you have started the server, you must op the user that will be the host with /op username